dunky11/react-saas-template/README.md

 - [ ] Adding a "update balance" dialog
 - [ ] Improve acessability for screen readers
 - [ ] Fix tumblr social icon not working properly
-- [ ] Make serviceWorker cache for offline usage
+- [ ] Automated tests are not properly since we restored create-react-app

 ## Deployment